 1. A tall, usually evergreen East Indian tree (Azadirachta indica) widely cultivated in tropical Asia for its timber, resin, bark and aromatic seed oil, which is used medicinally and as an insecticide.

 2. A large tree of India, all parts of which are useful to man: the leaves act as a natural pesticide, the fruit and seeds yield a medicinal oil, the bark is used to make a tonic and the trunk exudes a gum

 Why choose NEEM?

 Today, modern science is following in these footsteps and is studying Neem for medicinal use.
 Neem oil, Neem bark and the Neem leaf have been shown to support the immune system.
-Topical uses in soaps, cremes and lotions help soothe redness, itching and swelling.
-Neem bark, rich in antioxidents, can be ground and made into tooth powder to support and maintain healthy teeth and gums.
+Topical uses in soaps, creams and lotions help soothe redness, itching and swelling.
+Neem bark, rich in antioxidants, can be ground and made into neem tooth powder to support and maintain healthy teeth and gums.